 - Be qualified aliens or non-immigrants under the Federal Immigration and Nationality Act, Title 8 U.S.C.

-- These individuals will be required to provide photocopy of a state issued identification card, Alien Registration Card, Employment Authorization document, Form I-94 or other documentation as provided by the Department of Homeland Security.
+- These individuals will be required to provide photocopy of a valid, government issued photo ID, Alien Registration Card, Employment Authorization document, Form I-94 or other documentation as provided by the Department of Homeland Security.